USB4: Cable compatibility

 The Type-C standard supports cable backward/downward compatibility in many situations.
 The compatibility typically only breaks between the different families of standards (USB 2.0, USB 3.2, USB4).
-The USB4 standard mandates that classic active or hybrid active cables still have vast backward compatibility support, so as to behave as if they were regular, passive cables in the eyes of the consumer.
-But forward compatibility is limited for active cables.
-Only optically isolated active cables (OIAC), which should be clearly distinguishable by price, design, cable thickness, and advertising, are allowed to strip most of the backwards compatibility away.
+There are "passive" cables, which consist mainly of plain conductors that can be used and repurposed for any manner of signals in either direction and thus have the highest forward and backward compatibility.
+It also contains active or hybrid active (mix of active-conductive and optical) cables which the standard mandates to have vast backward compatibility support, so as to behave as if they were regular, passive cables in the eyes of the consumer.
+But forward compatibility is limited for active cables due the active electronics inside.
+Only optically isolated active cables (OIAC), which should be clearly distinguishable by price, design, cable thickness, and advertising, are allowed to strip most of the backward compatibility away.

 The Gen 4 transmission mode with PAM-3 uses signalling very different from that of previous modes.
 Every active component needs to explicitly support this new signaling, but it stays within all signal quality requirements of existing, passive Gen 3 cables (USB4 and TB3).

+The direction of signalling also poses another challenge to active cables.
+Most USB signalling uses predefined wire-pairs for sending and others for receiving.
+But alternate modes, such as DP Alt mode may require to use all of the wire-pairs in the same direction.
+This switching of the direction of wire pairs makes active cables more complicated and therefore support for it is optional.